5 DAYS FROM $2,399

 Emirates Heritage Village experience and Sheikh Zayed Grand Mosque

-Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Gateway Art initiative
+Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Louvre Abu Dhabi

 Delve into Abu Dhabi’s many delights on your own

 Enjoy a free day to do last-minute shopping, lounge at one of the hotel’s palm-fringed pools, or do some more exploring.
-Art lovers won’t want to miss the Frank Gehry-designed Guggenheim Abu Dhabi, 450,000 square feet of international modern and contemporary art.
-If you are a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
+If you’re a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
 Your Adventure Leader can help you with plans.

 Please note: Depending on flight itineraries, some travelers will fly home late tonight; others will return home on Day 16.